Cookadle/cart253/Mod-Jam/Mod_Jam_2.md

 I think the tutorial is very cool, very well implemented.
 Made the game mechanics quite clear for someone who doesn't have access to Lanna [Github](https://github.com/lannacheck-ops/cart253/tree/main/mod-jam/frogfrogfrog).
 I like how the frog and his other body parts were part of the experience as well.Bringing the frog to life by making each body part have his own function in the game was a great touch.As you get hungrier and hungrier the tongue length  get  shorten which also signal the player they have to get better or die.
 The eyes of the frog follow the mouse cursor from left to right and as your health get worse the icon of the frog get  sadder.I love how creative this part was.
 Beyond that, I think Lanna game is perfect in the way that all the functions demanded were implemented correctly while also making this project her own.

+I think the create fly function was a great code as well.I was wondering how you could make different fly with different colours and sizes appear that way.She pushed it even more by applying random to the fly wings.

 The only improvements I would add are :

 This is more of a personal matter, but I think if music is to be implemented to also have a mute button.
 Not everyone enjoy the same music, and adding a mute button would ensure the user can still enjoy the game without being turned off by the music.